 Athletes need to weigh the benefits and risks of this solution because increased shoulder stability is achieved at the expense of range of motion.
 After surgical recovery, the average loss of motion is about IO degrees with external rotation.
 If you do not use this arm or throw or hit a ball, some loss of motion will not prevent you from returning to your sport.
 Want to learn more?
 Find relevant videos, animations, and research material related to this procedure at anthonyromeomd.com.

 For more information about shoulder multidirectional instability, please request an appointment with experienced Chicago orthopaedic surgeon Dr. Anthony Romeo.
-Please visit our website to find out how to schedule your appointment.
+Call our office today to schedule your visit.
+331-777-9827